 PAPPL takes care of registration of DNS-SD (Bonjour) services for each printer, including the required sub-types, “flagship” LPD registrations, and recommended naming and renaming behavior.

 PAPPL also allows drivers to advertise support for other “raw” formats that are directly supported by the printer.
+And applications can register filters for other formats.

 PAPPL provides a simple driver interface for raster printing, and developers of CUPS Raster drivers will readily adapt to it.
 Drivers provide configuration and capability information to PAPPL, and PAPPL then calls the driver to start a job, start a page, output lines of graphics, end a page, and finally end a job during the processing of a print job.